The Weight of Our Stuff

 We live in a consumer-driven culture.
 We’re constantly being fed messages of acquisition, materialism, and procurement.
 We’ve been conditioned to purchase, store, and stockpile.
 Untangling and detaching from the messaging of more stuff and more debt enables us to create intentional and supportive spaces that aren’t weighing us down.

-When we declutter, we release our home from its excess.
+When we edit our spaces in alignment with specific intentions and tangible goals, we release our home from its excess.
 When we release our home from its excess and introduce patterns of simplicity and order, we create an environment that sends us messages of lightness, buoyancy, spactiouness, and weightlessness which we will absorb, carry with us, reflect, and project.

 As she sat, she smiled.
 There was no need for words.
 Her body language exuded confidence and calm.
 There was no need to unpack what she’d been up to.
 Her demeanor, her lightness, and the energy emanating from her told me everything.